 1. No Experiments, No creativity, No Curiosity

 Programming or Hacking also requires a person to be very creative about coding and development.
-Most of the people are very good with logics but not so creative.
+Most of the people are very good with logic but not so creative.
 When you create a program, It is like a blank canvas and your paintbrushes are your programming languages, algorithms, frameworks, libraries, etc. You’re creating something out of nothing and this is a process that hinges on experimental fearlessness.

 There is no “One True Way” to write good code or break the code.
 There are many ways to code a program and you should be open to experiments.
-Maybe, You’ll come up with more efficient technique to do it.
+Maybe, You’ll come up with a more efficient technique to do it.
 If you don’t have a natural curiosity, you’ll always approach your coding problems from the same angle.
 This way programming will become rote work.

 2. You can’t wait to become rich and famous

 The time has changed, the competition is so high.
 There was a time when programming or hacking was a lucrative pursuit.
 The technology is changed and the security is improved.
 Today, It requires a lot of patience and hard work to become a successful programmer.
-You’ll need passion about your work.
+You’ll need a passion for your work.
 If your main target is to make a lot of money or become famous in the shortest amount of time, this is not going to happen unless you are Steve Jobs.

 Some people are extremely lucky in this field, who becomes rich and famous overnight but you shouldn’t follow or copy their idea, it won’t help.